heritage-happenings/heritage-happenings.github.io/pages/Links-of-Interest-for-Seniors.md

 There are countless web sites dedicated to elders.
 The following is a list of Web sites that may be of interest to residents of life care facilities.
 The goal is to help residents to be well-informed on regulations, processes and recommendations that will affect their aging process.

+Given the very large number of organizations, a system of locating and highlighting the most useful organizations is required.
+Such a system will be built up over a period of time.
+In the current phase, the names and links to sites useful to elders are simply being gathered.
+Later releases will triage the initial findings and build up a curated list of recommendations.

 ## References ~ Wikipedia and others